abilashdurairaj/Amira-et-al.-2019/README.md

 <h2> 3.
 Taxonomic/Functional Signatures </h2>

 We removed those functions (KEGG Modules) that are not completely present in any prokaryote using https://www.kegg.jp/kegg-bin/check_module_taxonomy.cgi.
 We obtained the relative abundance of the KEGG Modules and used them to obtain the taxonomic and functional signatures using LefSe analysis pipeline available in https://huttenhower.sph.harvard.edu/galaxy/

+<h2>  PICRUST2 results -humanised mouse model samples
+<h5>    We used PICRUST2 to predict functional profile from the amplicon sequencing from humanised mouse model samples.
 </b>